 What is the BAT Test?

-The BAT test (Basophil Activation Test) is an advanced diagnostic test that evaluates immediate type allergic reactions by analyzing the activation of basophils, a type of white blood cell, in the blood.
-It uses flow cytometry to measure activation markers after basophils are exposed to allergens.
+BAT test (Basophil Activation Test) is an advanced diagnostic test that evaluates immediate-type allergic reactions by analyzing the activation of basophils, a type of white blood cell, in the blood.
+It uses flow cytometry to measure markers of activation after exposure of basophils to allergens.

-Unlike traditional IgE-based tests, which measure allergen specific IgE (sIgE) levels, BAT test can improve diagnostic efficiency by assessing whether sIgE is actually inducing cell activation after allergen exposure.
-It is ideal for hard cases, where IgE-based tests are inconclusive.
+Unlike traditional IgE tests, which measure allergen-specific IgE (sIgE) levels, the BAT test can improve diagnosis by assessing whether sIgE actually causes cell activation after allergen exposure.
+It is ideal for difficult cases where IgE tests are inconclusive.

 The BAT test is offered by highly specialized centers, due to the need for rapid sample processing, specialized flow cytometry equipment and experienced personnel.
-StArtBio diagnostic centers have many years of experience with the BAT test, with highly trained molecular biologists both in the processing of BAT samples and in the interpretation of results, and are accredited by the ESYD (Hellenic Accreditation System) for this test.
+StArtBio diagnostic centers have many years of experience with the BAT test, with highly trained molecular biologists both in the processing of BAT samples and in the interpretation of results, and are accredited by the Greek National Accreditation System for this specific test.

 Which Allergens Are Tested by the BAT Test?

-The BAT test is versatile and can be adapted for various allergens, including:
+The BAT test can be performed on various allergens, such as:

 Environmental Allergens: